 Paying Council Tax is a burden we all have to bear, and while the amount varies between counties, few ever think to challenge their band.
 Luckily, challenging your Council Tax band is possible and you may be entitled to a refund.

 If your property has been wrongly classified, you could be owed a refund of thousands and your future Council Tax bills could shrink.

 The most common reasons why properties are in the wrong band is that the system is outdated.
 The current banding system uses property values from as far back as 1991, leading to some widely inaccurate valuations.

 Sadly, you can’t demand your local authority change your band.
 However, you can ask for a review, which can lead to one of three outcomes.

-Keeping on top of household bills is essential to managing finances and so it’s worth looking for ways to reduce your outgoings.
+Keeping on top of household bills is essential to managing finances.
+Each year, it’s worth taking stock and look for ways to reduce your outgoings.

-The team at Money Saving Expert estimate that 400,000 households in England and Scotland are overpaying.
+The team at Money Saving Expert estimate that 400,000 households in England and Scotland are overpaying Council Tax.
 While the potential saving could be hundreds of pounds each year, it’ll likely they are entitled to refund, which could total a signification figure.

 According to the Valuation Office Agency (VOA), who advise the government on valuing and tax property, 38,340 households in England and Wales challenged their Council Tax band in 2018-2019 tax year.